vitabaks/docs/docs/management/configuration.md

 # Configuration

-This section guides you through the process of changes your PostgreSQL cluster configuration.
+This section guides you through the process of changes your PostgreSQL Cluster configuration.

 ### Console (UI)